junxit/us-congress-bills-115/metadata.md

 - 2017-01-10 — The Speaker designated the Honorable Mike Bost to act as Chairman of the Committee.
 - 2017-01-10 — The previous question was ordered pursuant to the rule.
 - 2017-01-10 — The resolution provides for both bills to be considered under a structured rule for one hour of general debate.
 The resolution also provides one motion to recommit with or without instructions on both H.R.
 5 and H.R.
 79.
+- 2017-01-11 — Received in the Senate and Read twice and referred to the Committee on Banking, Housing, and Urban Affairs.